 Uber Car Accident Dangers for Los Angeles Motorists

 Uber-involved accidents are much more common than one might think.
 According to Los Angeles Almanac, Los Angeles County was home to over 7 ½ million registered cars, trucks, and motorcycles in 2020.
 That’s a lot of people on the freeways and boulevards.
 And for those that don’t own cars, a call to rideshare like Uber is usually the easiest option.

 Uber drivers make these added trips on already crowded local roads.
 If you think about it, Uber drivers are often the most distracted motorists in the lanes.
-Any driver can be tempted to look at a cellphone screen, but Uber drivers are required to use their phones on the job.
+Any driver can be tempted to look at a cellphone screen or a social media account, but Uber drivers are required to use their phones on the job.

 Uber drivers are notified when nearby rideshare is available.
 They also rely on voice and visual assistance to locate unfamiliar streets and thoroughfares.
 It’s all substantial time that their eyes are off the road.
 They can fail to notice their cars veering into another lane or when traffic has slowed in front of them.

 Cell phone usage is the leading cause of car accidents for all motorists everywhere.
 Pedestrians accidents and cycling accidents can also be caused by distracted Uber drivers.

 Uber Car Accident Coverage for Drivers

 Uber backs its driver with a $1 million insurance policy.
 Unfortunately, that coverage is dependent on the circumstances of the accident.
 It’s also not easy to get Uber and their corporate lawyers to admit blame and pay victims what’s fair even when the fault is clear.